SumoLogic/sumologic-content/CloudSOAR/Integrations/Automation-Tools/README.md

   - **String Input** - The value to transform.
   - **Transform Function** - Which string operation to use.
 Valid options are 'Split', 'Strip', 'Replace' or 'Regex'
       - **Split**: Splits a string into an array based on the delimiter provided in the "Transform Argument" parameter.
-      - **Strip**: Removes leading and trailing characters from a string.
+      - **Strip / lstrip / rstrip**: Removes leading and trailing characters from a string.
 Space is the default character to remove, unless specified otherwise in the "Transform Argument" parameter.
       - **Append**: Attaches a string to the end of a string (String Input > Transform Argument)
       - **Prepend**: Attaches a string to the beginning of a string (Transform Argument > String Input)
-      - **Replace**: Replace a specified string/word/character with the value specified in the "Transform Argument" parameter.
+      - **Replace**: Replace a specified string/word/character with the value specified in the "Transform Argument" and "Replace" parameters.
+      - **Regex Replace**: Replace a specified string/word/character with the value specified as a regular expression.
+This allows for user-provided value to be replace within the 'Transform Argument' and an user-provided value to be replace with in the 'Replace' argument.
       - **Regex**: Match a string with a regex pattern (python regex).
 Currently, this will return only the first capture group/match in an array.
 Could be further modified to accept an array num input.
+      - **Encode UTF8 / Encode ASCII**: Encodes a string in UTF8 or ASCII formats
+      - **Lowercase / Uppercase / Title Case / Capitalize**: Converts the case of a string based on the desired case type.
   - **Transform Argument** - Function input (e.g. regex pattern (w/ capture groups), replace argument (a,b) or split delimiter).
   - **Array Element** - Optional: if using 'split' function, select the element to return.
 Otherwise return the entire array.

-### Data Transform V2
-- Same Functionality as Data Transform but adds an additional input field for Replace.
-This allows for user-provided value to be replace within the 'Transform Argument' and an user-provided value to be replace with in the 'Replace Argument'.
-Customers were having issues with the replace function when the character they wanted to replace was a ','.

 ### Filter IP Addresses
 - Check a single IP, or list of IPs, and return a filtered list of IPs (sort into public IP and private IP lists).